BarunBlog/django-video-streaming-project/README.md

 credentials.

 Note that if you want to run this locally then please change the variable to `ENVIRONMENT=development`.
-In that case you don't need to configure the S3 bucket
+In that case you don't need to configure the S3 bucket.

 # Build Docker containers: